 Purchasing other health insurance after the Select/Waive deadline of your first term in an academic year.

 How to request a change due to a Qualifying Event:

-Submit a Coverage Status Change Form within 31 days of the date of the Qualifying Event.
+Submit a Qualifying Event Form within 31 days of the date of the Qualifying Event.
 Forms submitted past 31 days will not be processed.
 If you are unsure what date is your Qualifying Event date, please contact us ahead of time to clarify so you may plan accordingly and not miss your deadline.

 List of Qualifying Events:

 Documentation is required when submitting your request.
-Please see the Coverage Status Change form for details.
+Please see the Qualifying Event form for details.

 To ADD SHI Benefits Plan Coverage when you currently have a Waiver: